 Each page's content is confined to the silver area in the center.
-Note that the border adapts itself to each page: the title "Home" or "Credo" is specific to the page, and the current page doesn't have an active link.
+Note that the border adapts itself to each page: the title "Home" or "Credo" is specific to the page, and the current page doesn't have an active link (in the above page, "Credo" is the current page, so only "Home" and "Legal" are usable as navigation links).